mabdinur/starterprojectspring/README.md

 6. Inspect trace on the Jaeger UI: `http://localhost:16686`

-## Section 3: Instrumentation using opentelemetry-contrib-spring (IN PROGRESS)
+## Instrumentation using opentelemetry-contrib-spring (IN PROGRESS)

 ### Dependencies